rodrigueTchuensu/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 4. Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?
+   **Answer:** We notice that when a new node joins the cluster, the template is called and the container  name/id is inserted in place of the $HOSTNAME as well as the container ip is inserted in place of the $HOSTIP.
+   The problem here is that for each new node that joins the cluster the haproxy.cfg file is overwritten, it would have been better if it were appended. with this solution we can not identify all the nodes that are related to the load balancer through the configuration file.

 ##Task 5: Generate a new load balancer configuration when membership changes